Planck 2013 results. VI. High Frequency Instrument data processing: Data consistency and validation

 Since the survey difference test is the most stringent difference map consistency test at our disposal, we focus the discussion in this section on the corresponding results.
-We did not detect null test failures in any of our other tests from the list above.
+We did not observe null test failures in any of our other tests from the list above.
 The nominal mission survey difference test results are shown in Fig.~\ref{fig:survey_diff}, while Fig.~\ref{fig:217_other_diff} shows the outcome of a suite of difference map consistency tests at 217\,GHz.

-In Fig.~\ref{fig:survey_diff}, the angular power spectrum of the residual signal is obtained by taking the cross spectrum between detector sets ds1 and ds2 at each frequency (see Table~\ref{tab:detsets}) after application of the \foreignlanguage{english}{$f_{\mathrm{{sky}}}=0.48$} mask used in the primary cosmological analysis \citep{planck2013-p08} combined with a mask of the regions not seen by either the first or the second survey and a mask of the point sources included in the input PSM maps.
+In Fig.~\ref{fig:survey_diff}, the angular power spectrum of the residual signal is obtained by taking the cross-spectrum between detector sets ds1 and ds2 at each frequency (see Table~\ref{tab:detsets}) after application of the \foreignlanguage{english}{$f_{\mathrm{{sky}}}=0.48$} mask used in the primary cosmological analysis \citep{planck2013-p08}, combined with a mask of the regions not seen by either Survey 1 or Survey 2 and a mask of the point sources included in the input \Planck\ Sky Model (PSM; \citealt{delabrouille2012}) maps.
 The resulting sky fraction is 0.30 at 100\,GHz, and 0.29 at both 143\,GHz and 217\,GHz.
 Results are then binned according to the likelihood binning.
-For clarity, bins at multipoles higher than $\ell=60$ are grouped four-by-four, whereas those at $\ell>1250$ are grouped eight-by-eight.
+For clarity, bins at multipoles higher than $\ell=60$ are grouped in sets of four, whereas those at $\ell>1250$ are grouped in sets of eight.
 The plot at left shows the residual signal over the whole range of multipoles used in the likelihood analysis.
-At right, the same results are shown with a low-$\ell$ zoom $(\ell<200)$.
+At right, the same results are shown with a low-$\ell$ $(\ell<200)$ zoom.
 In both cases, we report the variance of the $C_{\ell}$ distribution in each bin as computed from the simulations.